 Ab initio studies of adducts - protomeric and dissociation equilibria.
 In order to estimate the influence of substrate protonation on the efficiency of AlkB-directed repair various tautomeric/protomeric forms of the adducts studied were tested.
-A comparison of calculated free energies of protonation, ΔG{prot} , with the experimentally established values of pKa was used for verification of the applicability of the used level of theory.
+A comparison of calculated free energies of protonation, $\Delta G{prot}$ , with the experimentally established values of pKa was used for verification of the applicability of the used level of theory.
 The good correlation obtained validated the method used (see Supplementary Fig. S5).
 Consequently, for each molecule its lowest-energy protomeric state was following molecular used in mechanics simulations.
 Analysis of the electron density maps clearly evidenced delocalization of the charge through a large parts of the respective aromatic electron systems (Supplementary Fig. S6).
-Additionally, according to the postulated mechanism of the first step of εA and εC oxidation (16,23), their appropriate epoxides were also analyzed (see Discussion for details).
-Structures of enzyme-substrate complexes - To predict the mode of accommodation of the substrates in the active site of the enzyme, preliminary theoretical models of complexes with modified trinucleotides were prepared using the SA protocol followed by 10ps MD of the fully solvated system, with the "far" residues fixed.
-For verification of the of the structural quality models Supplementary Fig. S7.
-The resulting trajectories confirmed that AlkB easily accommodates all the adducts studied.
-A detailed inspection of the resulting structures points to a common pattern of protein-ligand interaction involving Thr51, Tyr55, Met57, Ser58, Trp69, Tyr76, Lys127, Leu128, Ser129, His131, Asp133, Asp135, Gln132 and Arg161, among which Trp69, His131 and Asp135 display the largest contact areas with the modified base.
+Additionally, according to the postulated mechanism of the first step of $\varepsilon A$ and $\varepsilon C$ oxidation (16,23), their appropriate epoxides were also analyzed (see Discussion for details).
+Structures of enzyme-substrate complexes - To predict the mode of accommodation of the substrates in the active site of the enzyme, preliminary theoretical models AlkB of complexes with modified trinucleotides were prepared using the SA protocol followed by 10ps MD of the fully solvated system, with the "far" residues fixed.
+For verification of the of the structural quality models see of protein-ligand interaction involving Thr51, Tyr55, Met57, Ser58, Trp69, Tyr76, Lys127, Leu128, Ser129, His131, Asp133, Asp135, Gln132 and Arg161, among which Trp69, His131 and Asp135 display the largest contact areas with the modified base.
+The detailed analysis of location in the active site of AlkB of both stereoisomers of T(HEC)T and T(HPC)T trinucleotides clearly demonstrated that all the interactions crucial for AlkB activity are strictly preserved.
+Thus, in confirmed that AlkB easily accommodates all the adducts studied.
+A detailed inspection of the resulting structures points to a common pattern chain amide and $\alpha$ carbonyl group of $\alpha$ KG could be observed during approximately 80% of a simulation time, while the two others are almost strictly present.
+During the majority of the simulation time the N4 amino group of modified bases interacts with the side-chain of Asp 135.
+In all four complexes the Fe(II) cation is within the 6Å distance to the alkyl adducts.